MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 For high availability of Azure Database for MySQL, see [High availability concepts in Azure Database for MySQL - Flexible Server](/azure/mysql/flexible-server/concepts-high-availability).

-### Scalability
+### Performance efficiency

 This scenario uses pods in AKS to host the front-end.
 With the autoscale feature, the number of pods that run the front-end application tier can automatically scale in response to customer demand or based on a defined schedule.
 For more information, see [Scaling options for applications in Azure Kubernetes Service (AKS)](/azure/aks/concepts-scale).

-For more resiliency and scalability guidance, see the [resiliency checklist](/azure/architecture/checklist/resiliency-per-service) in the Azure Architecture Center.
+For more performance efficiency guidance, see the [Performance efficiency principles](/azure/well-architected/scalability/principles) in the Azure Architecture Center.

 ### Security